ampproject/amphtml/extensions/amp-access-laterpay/amp-access-laterpay.md

 # amp-access-laterpay

-Allows publishers to easily integrate with the <a href="https://www.laterpay.net">LaterPay</a> micropayments platform. <code>amp-access-laterpay</code> is based on, and requires <a href="https://amp.dev/documentation/components/amp-access">AMP Access</a>.
+`amp-access-laterpay` is based on, and requires <a href="https://amp.dev/documentation/components/amp-access">AMP Access</a>.

 ## Behavior